surma/surma.dev/content/things/spreadsheet.md

 Again, here is the [live demo][step2 demo] and the [source code][step2 source].

 Now that I have the visuals set up, I need to think what my next iteration is.
-While it is tempting to start with the core logic, the core logic will be hard to test without a UI that lets me input values.
+While it is tempting to start with the core logic — calculating formulas in a grid — the core logic will be hard to test without a UI that lets me input values.
 But even if my UI could take user input, there’s nowhere to store that input yet.
-So in the next iteration I’ll add an underlying state object that contains all the cell values and make the `<Cell>`s render their value instead of their coordinates.
+So in the next iteration I’ll add an underlying state object that contains all the cell values and make the `<Cell>`s render these value instead of their coordinates.
 All the spreadsheet logic can then work on this state object, decoupled from the UI framework.

 ## State object

 The state object is just a POJO, and we will have our core logic work on that object later on.
-Controversly, I do think that OOP has a place when you want to tie data objects together with the logic that operates on them.
+A somewhat controversial opinions is that I do think that OOP has a place every now and then, and this might be one of those situations.
+Tying the data object together with the functions that operate on it seems not only reasonable but also like it makes the code more expressive.
 But this is definitely a question of taste and many roads lead to Rome.
 For the purpose of this blog post, I wrote a class that will contain all the logic a spreadsheet needs.

 ```js
 class SpreadsheetData {